1. Blog

 Embracing electrification, particularly when supported by green energy generation, can significantly drive decarbonization efforts: a fully electrified mine – including an electrified fleet of vehicles – powered by renewable sources could reduce its carbon footprint by 60-80 percent2.
 As a secondary safety benefit, swapping diesel engines for electrification eliminates local air pollution and significantly reduces noise pollution, improving working conditions particularly in enclosed areas.

-Thankfully the electrification trend of mining, as well as construction and agriculture is already progressing, and is forecast to grow at a healthy cumulative annual rate (CAGR) of 27.1%3.
-The challenges of electrifying industrial vehicles are different to road vehicles; the drivetrain requirements, and by extension the battery requirements vary greatly depending on the specific application.
+The challenges of electrifying industrial vehicles are different to road vehicles; the drivetrain requirements, and by extension the battery requirements, vary greatly depending on the specific application.
 For example, whereas a large mining haulage vehicle is typically used as frequently as possible to maximize productivity, an agricultural vehicle might only be used seasonally, but are reported to use up to 50% more energy3 in their tasks than equivalently sized machines in construction and mining.
 However, the need for greater flexibility in battery designs is at least supported by the typically large size and weight of industrial machines, where the batteries themselves can even become part of the required ballast in some instances.

 Economic advantages compelling change